funixz/ovirt-ansible-vm-infra/README.md

 The `ovirt.vm-infra` role manages the virtual machine infrastructure in oVirt.
 This role also creates inventory of created virtual machines it defines if `wait_for_ip` is set to `true` and state of virtual machine is `running`.
-All defined virtual machine are part of `ovirt_vm` inventory group.
+All defined virtual machines are part of `ovirt_vm` inventory group.
-Role also create `ovirt_tag_{tag_name}` groups if there are any tags assigned to the virtual machine and place all virtual machine with that tag to that inventory group.
+Role also creates `ovirt_tag_{tag_name}` groups if there are any tags assigned to the virtual machine and places all virtual machines with that tag into that inventory group.

-For example for following variable structure:
+For example, see the following variable structure:

 ```yaml
 vms: